-ADVANCE Office of Faculty Development and the Center for Advancing Teaching and Learning through Research (CATLR) are offering Full-Time Non-Tenure-Track Faculty (FTNTT) Mentoring Circles in the 2022-2023 academic year.
-Northeastern FTNTT Mentoring Circles are groups of faculty who meet together regularly, over the course of the academic year, to exchange experiences, challenges, and opportunities for the purpose of enhancing self-confidence, communication skills, leadership practices, and/or commitment to one’s career.
+ADVANCE Office of Faculty Development and the Center for Advancing Teaching and Learning through Research (CATLR) are Mentoring Circles in the Fall 2024 academic year.
+Northeastern Mentoring Circles are groups of faculty who meet together regularly, over the course of the academic year, to exchange experiences, challenges, and opportunities for the purpose of enhancing self-confidence, communication skills, leadership practices, and/or commitment to one’s career.
 Each Mentoring Circle is composed of 4-6 faculty members and facilitator(s).

-The goals of the FTNTT Mentoring Circles are to:
+The goals of the Mentoring Circles are to:

-- Offer a group mentoring experience for FTNTT faculty
+- Offer a group mentoring experience for all faculty

-- Develop interdisciplinary networks for FTNTT across colleges
+- Develop interdisciplinary networks for faculty across colleges

-- Provide opportunities for FTNTT to interact with peers around career development strategies
+- Provide opportunities for faculty to interact with peers around career development strategies

 - Develop mentoring experiences that increase faculty job satisfaction and create a meaningful sense of belonging